-About 30% of people in the community over age 65 years fall annually, and this increases with age.
-Around 10% of falls in those over age 65 years result in a fracture.
+About 30% of people in the community over age 65 years fall annually, and this increases with age and around 10% of falls in those over age 65 years result in a fracture.

 Multiple-component exercise programs with a focus on balance retraining and muscle strengthening.